Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction: Discussion

 We had observed that having $\omega_i \approx \sum_j \phi^*_{j,i}$, with $\phi^*$ being the groundtruth, provided encouraging results.
-However, $\phi^*$ being unknown, we opted to update $\omega$ with the previous iteration (see~\eqref{eq:omegaWeight}) and use a low iteration MLEM to initialize the reconstruction (see~\eqref{eq:initialization}).
+However, $\phi^*$ being unknown in practice, we opted to update $\omega$ with the previous iteration (see~\eqref{eq:omegaWeight}) and use a low iteration MLEM to initialize the reconstruction (see~\eqref{eq:initialization}).
 While this approach makes it possible for $\omega$ to reach the desired value, it also means that the objective function is modified at each iteration.
 Considering that the L-BFGS-B algorithm employs past iterations to create an approximation of the Hessian matrix of the objective function, it is possible that its convergence properties are weakened or lost.
-Nevertheless, the \textit{PADE}$_{\textrm{v0}}$ model was initialized with a pretty good first guess, which might limit the impact of modifying $\omega$ on the solver.
-The stability of the CRC ratios and COV over iterations for the \textit{PADE}$_{\textrm{v0}}$ model goes on longer than the ten iterations that the L-BFGS-B algorithm uses for the Hessian approximation.
-This suggests that the solution obtained with the current iterative scheme is optimal for the \textit{PADE}$_{\textrm{v0}}$ model.
-Moreover, since only a low iteration MLEM is needed with ultra-fast TOF to discern most structures, it might be possible to design an automatic criterion that is independent to the groundtruth.
-Further investigations will be required to evaluate the impact of initialization on the performance of the \textit{PADE}$_{\textrm{v0}}$ model.
+Nevertheless, the \textit{PADE}$_{\textrm{opt}}$ model was initialized with a pretty good first guess, which might limit the impact of modifying $\omega$ on the solver.
+The stability of the CRC ratios and COV over iterations for the \textit{PADE}$_{\textrm{opt}}$ model goes on longer than the ten iterations that the L-BFGS-B algorithm uses for the Hessian approximation.
+This suggests that the solution obtained with the current iterative scheme is optimal for the \textit{PADE}$_{\textrm{opt}}$ model.
+Moreover, since only a low iteration MLEM is needed with ultra-fast TOF to discern most structures, it might be possible to design an automatic criterion that is independent of the groundtruth.
+Further investigations will be required to evaluate the impact of initialization on the performance of the \textit{PADE}$_{\textrm{opt}}$ model.
 Lastly, another choice of general solver might provide a better behavior.
-For example, the ADMM algorithm breaks the optimization problem in smaller ones that are easier to solve and it might have a better chance at dealing with a model defined as three metrics that compete between each others~\cite{teng2016admm,6825888}.
+For example, the ADMM algorithm breaks the optimization problem into smaller ones that are easier to solve and it might be more efficient at dealing with a model defined as three terms competing with each other~\cite{teng2016admm,6825888}.